-- We distilled the core ideas from around 50 books on time management and productivity, from long-established classics to recent works.
+- Distilling the core ideas from around 50 books on time management and productivity, from long-established classics to recent works.

-- We searched for the current voices in the time management and productivity arenas (authors, bloggers, YouTubers…) and we analyzed their newer theories and methods.
+- Searching for the current voices in the time management and productivity arenas (authors, bloggers, YouTubers…) and analyzing their theories and methods.

-- We researched other alternative methods used by successful people.
+- Researching other alternative methods used by successful people.

-The first thing we realized was that many authors treat the terms ‘Time management’ and ‘Productivity’ virtually as synonyms.
+The first thing we realized was that many authors treat the terms ‘Time management’ and ‘Productivity’ as synonyms.
 And it makes sense.
 We want to manage our time in order to be more productive.
-And productivity cannot happen if we don’t manage our time properly.
+But productivity cannot happen if we don’t manage our time properly.

 That’s why we decided to title our research ‘The 8 Pillars of Time Management And Productivity‘.

 After researching for a while, we began to see some patterns.
-All methods and techniques seemed to revolve around the same set of principles.
+All methods and techniques seemed to revolve around a common set of principles.
 Some methods were based only on one principle and some others were based on several.
-But the core principles never changed.
+But the principles never changed.

-Let’s see what those principles, our pillars, are.
+Let’s see what those principles, or pillars, are.

 PILLAR #1: GOALS

 Everybody wants to improve their life.
-We all want to be better, grow and achieve more things.
+We all want to grow and achieve more things.
 But we cannot start our journey if we don’t know where we’re going.

-Having a set of goals in life seems obvious, but it’s surprising the amount of people who didn’t define their goals clearly enough or didn’t define them at all.
-If you say something like “I’d like to write something, maybe an essay, maybe a book, well… someday”, this is probably never going to happen.
+Having a set of goals seems obvious, but it’s surprising the amount of people who don’t define their goals clearly enough or don’t define them at all.
+If you say something like “I’d like to write something, maybe an essay, maybe a book… someday”, this is probably never going to happen.

 In general, your goals should be: